The institutional disclosure working group made its recommendations to the FCA in June 2018.

 - CFA Institute

-Summary of progress
+December 2017 summary of progress

-The IDWG has proposed a design for a disclosure framework that builds a high level summary for investors from a set of more detailed templates containing granular data on costs and returns.
+The IDWG proposed a design for a disclosure framework that builds a high level summary for investors from a set of more detailed templates containing granular data on costs and returns.